 Some improvements to ERCOT's planning process may not occur until later.
 Near the end of the project, ERCOT commissioned a third-party review of the economic analysis of transmission alternatives used in its long-term planning process.
 While identifying areas for improvement, generally, the report concluded that ERCOT modeling of the economic value of transmission projects works well.
 The process is well designed and documented and ERCOT's staff has appropriate skills and experience.
-The report concluded that ERCOT's modeling techniques are best-in-class with respect to siting expansion generation and handling reliability upgrades to the transmission system in a consistent manner across scenarios.
+The report concluded that ERCOT's modeling techniques are best-in-class with respect to siting the generation identified during the resource expansion phase of the planning process and handling reliability upgrades to the transmission system in a consistent manner across scenarios.
 The report did recommend areas for improvement.
-Recommended organizational improvements include the consolidation of long-term and near-term planning teams and the use of a common planning model for longterm and near-term plans.
+Recommended organizational improvements include the consolidation of long-term and nearterm planning teams and the use of a common planning model for long-term and near-term plans.
 On its modeling practices, the report suggested ERCOT should improve its backcasting to strengthen its model validation and develop the simulation of uncertainties within scenarios, such as weather or forced-outages.
 The report included a key recommendation to improve ERCOT's evaluation of economic transmission projects.
 The report recommended that ERCOT consider the net-present value of costs and benefits for the first several years of a project rather than ERCOT's current practice of considering only the first year benefits and costs.
 Additionally, the report recommended that ERCOT consider a broader range of benefits.
 A more detailed discussion of these and other recommendations appears in Section 9.6.
 A copy of the complete evaluation for the ERCOT long-term planning process appears in Volume 2.